FZambia/centrifuge/README.md

 Centrifuge uses [ZeroMQ](http://www.zeromq.org/) steroid sockets for internal communication and publish/subscribe operations.
 There is an also support for [Redis](http://redis.io/) PUB/SUB, so you can use it instead of ZeroMQ.
+You can also run full-featured instance of Centrifuge without extra dependencies on ZeroMQ and Redis - in this case you are limited in using only SINGLE instance of Centrifuge.

 To connect to Centrifuge from browser pure [Websockets](http://en.wikipedia.org/wiki/WebSocket) or [SockJS](https://github.com/sockjs/sockjs-client) library can be